 1. Astakas, Klima

-Astakas is a charming seafood restaurant in Klima, the famous colorful village of Milos.
+Astakas is a charming seafood restaurant in Klima, the famous colourful village of Milos.
 With a series of white tables placed directly next to the water, Astakas has unpaired views of the coast, especially if you manage to get a table right before sunset.
 The dishes are very simple and traditional, nonetheless absolutely delicious.
 This is a very popular spot in Milos, so be prepared to book in advance.

 2. Mikros Apoplous, Adamas

 Mikros Apoplous is located right on Adamas’s beachfront and can be considered a perfect mix between a seafood restaurant and a lounge bar.
-Among their best dishes, you can find the carpaccio with freshly-caught sea bass, the Mediterranean tuna tartar, and the orzo pasta with langoustine.
+Among their best dishes, you can find the carpaccio with freshly caught sea bass, the Mediterranean tuna tartar, and the orzo pasta with langoustine.

 3. Enalion, Pollonia